 Recommended Sealers made for Acrylic paint

-I used a polycrylic product with a foam brush to seal the acrylic paint on the dresser.
+I used a polycrylic product with a foam brush to seal the acrylic paint on the dresser mainly because it’s what I had on hand.
 I applied two coats.

 The last thing I did was give the dresser pulls a makeover with Rub’ N Buff.
 I’m no stranger to this product.